 Research towards a product

-The presented HEUSB project combines several individual technologies from previous FP6 projects into one product that is capable of producing enough stem cells for one therapeutic treatment per day per unit.
-The HESUB product concept is a Single-Use-Bioreactor, which integrates a nano-fibre porous scaffold optimised for the proliferation of mammalian cells and a sensor package that measures a range of key parameters, and which provides cost-efficient production of human stem cells for therapeutic treatment of a range of diseases including heart disease, diabetes, neurodegenerative diseases, musculoskeletal disorders, spinal cord injury, stroke and autoimmune diseases.
+The HE-SUB project (High-Efficient-Single-use-Bioreactor) combines several individual technologies from previous FP6 projects into one product that is capable of producing enough stem cells for one therapeutic treatment per day per unit.
+The HE-SUB product concept is a Single-Use-Bioreactor, which integrates a porous fibre scaffold (CerCore and CellCore) optimised for the proliferation of mammalian cells and a sensor package that measures a range of key parameters, and which provides cost-efficient production of human stem cells for therapeutic treatment of a range of diseases including heart disease, diabetes, neurodegenerative diseases, musculoskeletal disorders, spinal cord injury, stroke and autoimmune diseases.

 The Proof-of-Concept (PoC) of the new bioreactor focuses first on cell therapeutic application to Muscular Dystrophies (MD) including Duchenne Muscular Dystrophy (DMD).
 For DMD treatment as approach in a previous European project, MYOAMP, injection of adult myoblasts has led to the development of new muscle fibres, but several limitations have been identified, such as poor cell survival and limited migratory ability and limited injectable cell numbers.
 As an alternative to myoblasts, myogenic stem cells are preferable for therapeutic applications due to their capacity for self-renewal and myogenic differentiation potential.